domrost/software-architecture-resources/README.md

 ### Other Software Architecture-Related Topics

 - [Michael Nygard: Release It! - Design and Deploy Production-Ready Software, 2nd Edition.
-The Pragmatic Bookshelf (2018)](https://pragprog.com/titles/mnee2/release-it-second-edition/) - In his highly popular book, Michael Nygard describes how to design and build systems for real-life production and operation.
-It provides information and hints for achieving many quality attributes which are important for many productive software systems, such as reliability, stability or operability.  <!-- First edition published 2007 -->
+The Pragmatic Bookshelf (2018)](https://pragprog.com/titles/mnee2/release-it-second-edition/) - In his very popular book, Michael Nygard describes how to design and build systems for real-life production and operation.
+It provides information and hints for achieving many quality attributes, which are important for productive software systems, such as reliability, stability or operability.  <!-- First edition published 2007 -->
 - [Jez Humble, David Farley: Continuous Delivery: Reliable Software Releases Through Build, Test, and Deployment.
 Addison-Wesley Professional (2010)](https://www.pearson.com/us/higher-education/program/Humble-Continuous-Delivery-Reliable-Software-Releases-through-Build-Test-and-Deployment-Automation/PGM249879.html) - The classic book about continuous delivery by Jez Humble and Dave Farley.

 ## Blogs & Articles